-Career Services
+Career Development

-The Career Services Center maintains job search training handouts on various aspects of changing jobs or career fields.
+The Career Development Office maintains job search training handouts on various aspects of changing jobs or career fields.
 The handouts include: job search strategies, resume preparation, job search correspondence, effective interviewing.
 A resource library is also available for staff to use during business hours for researching careers, jobs and graduate schools.
-Current job listings and related links are maintained on Career Services' extensive website.
-Please contact Career Services for the job listing user name and password.
+Current job listings and related links are maintained on the Career Development website.
+Please contact Career Development for the job listing user name and password.
 Individual career and job search counseling is available only to employees who are also graduates of VWU.